2018’s Race Will Take Flyers Across Africa, from Johannesburg to Victoria Falls

-"And then I thought, f-ck me, that is the best way of flying around places I have ever heard of.
-It seemed to me to be unbelievable that no one had already organized a long distance paramotor adventure like this.
-So then we had to." —Tom Morgan (Mr. Tom), Founder of the Adventurists and the Icarus Trophy
+“And then I thought, f-ck me, that is the best way of flying around places I have ever heard of.
+It seemed to me to be unbelievable that no one had already organized a long-distance paramotor adventure like this.
+So then we had to.” —Tom Morgan (Mr. Tom), Founder of the Adventurists and the Icarus Trophy

 Have you ever dreamt of soaring through the sky like an eagle, untethered to any sort of vessel, and just taking in the breathtaking landscapes of the earth beneath your wings?
 Well so have the creators of the Icarus Trophy, the world’s largest and most dynamic paramotor race on the planet.

-And while they haven't quite worked out the kinks on how to nix the ornithopter, they've done amazing work on creating absolutely fantastic courses which take competitors on the aerial adventure of a lifetime.
+And while they haven’t quite worked out the kinks on how to nix the ornithopter, they’ve done amazing work on creating absolutely fantastic courses that take competitors on the aerial adventure of a lifetime.

 Started in 2015 by internationally acclaimed generators of chaos, The Adventurists, The Icarus Trophy race takes entrants on a ~1000-mile course across some of the most challenging landscapes our world has to offer, with nothing but a banana-shaped wing connected to an aluminum-framed backpack to keep them cruising.

-In addition, the created courses essentially just consist of a start and end point and some mandatory stops, giving flyers a whole boatload of freedom to decide their route.
+In addition, the created courses essentially just consist of a start and endpoint and some mandatory stops, giving flyers a whole boatload of freedom to decide their route.